UPDATE: Das has just released a new version of its Das Pro 4. Check out our updated review.

 The Das Professional lineup, in general, has been top quality, as seen from the keyboards excellent review on Amazon.
 It’s clear that Das has put a lot of thought into their professional keyboard lineup and the price tag is worth the durability.
 The Das professional mechanical keyboard also made our list for one of the best mechanical keyboards for Mac’s.
 Check out the Mac article here.

-The only people who may want to stay away from this keyboard are those looking for a budget keyboard, those who need LED backlighting, or those who want a tenkeyless mechanical keyboard.
+The only people who may want to stay away from this keyboard are those looking for a budget keyboard, those who need LED RGB backlighting, or those who want a tenkeyless mechanical keyboard.
 I hope you’ve enjoyed this Das Keyboard 4 Professional review, let us know what mechanical keyboards you’d like to see reviewed in the future!